JonJonHuang/DockerTutorial/BestPractice.md

     </tr>
     <tr>
       <td style="text-align: left">Use Docker for Mac or Docker for Windows.</td>
-      <td style="text-align: left">Use Docker EE if possible, with <a href="/engine/security/userns-remap.md">userns mapping</a> for greater isolation of Docker processes from host processes.</td>
+      <td style="text-align: left">Use Docker EE if possible, with userns mapping for greater isolation of Docker processes from host processes.</td>
     </tr>
     <tr>
       <td style="text-align: left">Don’t worry about time drift.</td>